The Making of Mario

 The following season saw Gotze step it up yet again as he helped BVB reach the Champions League final.
 For a period it seemed as though he was peerless.
 He finished with 12 goals and 14 assists in all competitions.
 This, in a team nowhere near it’s peak.

-Matthias Sammer, a UEFA Champions League winner with Dortmund in 1997, described Gotze as “one of the best talents Germany has ever had,
+Matthias Sammer, a UEFA Champions League winner with Dortmund in 1997, described Gotze as “,

 “He's an exceptional player, has good speed, is extremely creative, and has outstanding technical skills.”